hideya/tfjs-doodle-recognition-pwa/README.md

-# Doodle Recognition PWA with TensorFlow.js
+# Doodle Recognition Web App with TensorFlow.js

-This is an example [PWA](https://en.wikipedia.org/wiki/Progressive_Web_Apps) that uses [TensorFlow.js](https://js.tensorflow.org/) and performs doodle recognition.
+This is an example Web App
+that uses [TensorFlow.js](https://js.tensorflow.org/) and performs doodle recognition.

 It loads a pre-trained CNN model that was converted to TensorFlow.js format